 - A good place to focus your attention is on full-skirted party dresses with shoulder straps.

 - The torso section of your dress needs to be fairly trim down to your hip bones.
-If it’s loose above the hip bones it will at times (when your hips are back of your torso, which will happen a lot) be hanging straight down from your breasts and this will make you look bulky.
+If it’s loose above the hip bones it will at times (when your hips are back of your torso, which will happen a lot) be hanging straight down from your breasts and this will make you look bulky or pregnant.
 Baby doll, tent/trapeze, and empire/high-waisted don’t work.
 Princess, basque, A-line, and halter often do fine.
 Sheaths are too tight in the legs.
 Drapes can look very bulky from the side when you’re twisting.
 Wrap dresses are cute in the front but often disastrous on the ass.

 - What to wear under your clothes